 - ¼ teaspoon mineral salt

-- Preheat oven to 300° Fahrenheit.
-Place 6 crème brûlée ramekin dishes in a baking dish or two; set aside.
+- Preheat oven to 300 °F. Place 6 crème brûlée ramekin dishes in a baking dish or two; set aside.

 - In a 4 cup or larger measuring cut (you can use a bowl, but it's easier in a measuring cup because you'll be pouring it out later), whisk together the egg yolks, zest, extracts, and food coloring.
 Set aside.